Solutions to the seven straw men of matautopia

 3 People are stupid

-Solution: Make it possible to connect any kind of stupid (misspellings, abbreviations, acronyms, etc.) to a standard spelling.
+Solution: Make it possible to connect any kind of stupid (misspellings, abbreviations, acronyms, etc.) to standard spelling.

 4 Mission: Impossible — know thyself